consoledotdev/home/content/qa/earthly-adam-gordon-bell.md

 ### Find out more

 [Earthly](https://earthly.dev/) is a system for containerized reproducable builds.
+It was featured as an "Interesting Tool" in the [Console newsletter](https://console.dev) on 11 Mar 2021.
 This interview was conducted on 8 Mar 2021.